THE POTENTIAL UTILITY OF HUMAN REGULATORY T CELL-DERIVED EXTRACELLULAR VESICLES TO CONTROL INFLAMMATION IN RHEUMATOID ARTHRITIS (VERSUS)

 Rheumatoid arthritis is an autoimmune disorder effecting just under 1% of the population.
 It causes swelling and inflammation within the joints which leads to joint damage, mobility issues, pain and fatigue.
 Additionally, 20% of patients are out of work within 2 years of diagnosis leading to further financial and psychological challenges.
 Although current treatments are available, they aren’t always effective and can come with unpleasant side effects.
 This leads to over 75% of people being taken off first line treatments within a year of starting them.

-Ultimately, we hope that this project will improve our understanding of how Tregs work, will show if rheumatoid arthritis effects EV composition and suppressive capacity and if EVs from healthy donors would be better treatments than EVs made from a patient’s own cells.
+We also explored the impact of RA on Treg-EVs lipid composition (Figure 3).
+Ultimately, we hope that this project will improve our understanding of how Tregs work and will show if rheumatoid arthritis effects EV composition and suppressive capacity.